What are Social Sciences classes?

 In addition to History, there are several AP Classes that students can take in the area of High School Social Sciences:

-- AP Comparative Government and Politics – Examines the political institutions and processes of six different countries—China, Iran, Mexico, Nigeria, Russia, and the United Kingdom—and compares the ways they address problems.
+• AP Comparative Government and Politics – Examines the political institutions and processes of six countries—China, Iran, Mexico, Nigeria, Russia, and the United Kingdom—and compares how they address problems.

-- AP Microeconomics – Covers the principles of economics that apply to the behavior of individuals.
+• AP Microeconomics – Covers the economics principles that apply to individuals’ behavior.

 IB Classes